Gopal1910/Nexacore-G/README.md

-# 🚀 Futuristic Management Dashboard — Frontend Assessment
+# 🚀 Futuristic Management Dashboard

 A next-generation **Futuristic Management Web Application** built for the MarwadTech Frontend Internship Assessment.
 This project simulates a real-world admin panel with advanced UI, **3D futuristic elements**, cyber-neon theme, responsive design, scalable architecture, real-time validation, pagination, analytics dashboard, and media handling — all powered by **React** with clean state management and reusable components.